-However controversial this ingredient can be in some parts of the world, poppy seeds are indispensable in Slovak cuisine, especially baking.
-Like our much bigger European neighbours, we use poppy seeds in some of our vintage recipes for sweet breads, hot desserts, cakes and various little bakes.
+However controversial this ingredient can be in some parts of the world, poppy seeds are indispensable in Slovak cuisine.
+Like our much bigger European neighbours, we use poppy seeds in some of our vintage recipes for sweet breads, cakes and various little bakes.

-When I last went to see the old house, I asked my aunt, who lives there now, for locally grown poppy seeds.
-I wanted to try some of the old recipes, and was hoping to get quality regional ingredients.
-To my dismay, the vast poppy fields I remembered from my childhood were all gone.
-Neither could I see poppies in the village gardens or on the people’s little farms.
-I was told it’s because of strict European regulations, and poppy seeds don’t seem to be on the list of ‘approved staples’.
-We can still buy them in most shops around the country, but it appears we are no longer allowed to grow them.
+When I last went to see my grandparents’ house, I asked my aunt about locally grown poppy seeds.
+I wanted to try some of Grandma’s old recipes, and was hoping to get poppy seeds from the region that had once been famous for them.
+To my dismay, the vast fields I remembered from my childhood were all gone.
+I was told it was because of strict European regulations, which had halted poppyseed farming in the area.
 So I had to content myself with a packet of shop-bought poppy seeds imported from – well, the label on the packet read: ‘Country of origin – EU’.

 Ground Poppy Seed Rolls

 - 150 g butter or margarine